When i was a kid…

 When I was a kid, we once took a summer vacation by roping off a segment of the farmer’s cow pasture, pitching a tent, and setting up a small charcoal grill.
 The fishing by the river was good, but the cow patties were a bother.

-When I was a kid, the dark, wood-paneled basement became Barbie-doll/G.I.
+When I was a kid, the dark, the wood-paneled basement became Barbie-doll/G.I.
 Joe city.
-The creepy shelves under the basement stairs were our country store.
-A cardboard box became a ship, a cabin, a rocket ship, anything we wanted it to be.
+We turned the creepy shelves under the basement stairs into a country store.
+From acardboard box, we made a boat, a cabin, a rocket ship.
 We often put a grocery box on the Radio Flyer wagon and pretended to be riding an Amish buggy.
 My brother would push the wagon with me in it down the steep hill by the old farmhouse.
 My buggy had no horses to lead the way.

 House on the Highway

-House on the Highway – Published in the 2017 summer issue of Common Ground Magazine.
-When I was four years old, I lived with my mom, dad, and brother in an old farmhouse.
-I have small pieces of memory from the house, but few of them
+House on the Highway was published in the 2017 summer issue of Common Ground Magazine.
+When I was four years old, I lived with my mom, dad, and brother in an old rented farmhouse.
+A Big Dream I have small fragments of memory from my first home,

 porch neighbors